General Cleaning vs Deep Cleaning – Important Differences

 • Clean and Sanitize Light Switches & Fixtures

-• Medium Dust (sills, horizontal surfaces)
+• Medium Dust (sills, horizontal surfaces, window sills, window frames, picture frames, knick knacks, other surfaces)

 • Low Dust (baseboards)